alexialechot/SurveyPieChart/README.md

 #### Unity 2D - 2018.3.1f1
 App that makes a percentage / Pie Chart / of the answers in realtime.

+#### This Read me contain:
+* Screenshot of the World Wild Web Scenes
+* Screenshot of the construction Scenes
+* How to use

 <br><hr><br>

 # World Wild Web SCENES